fabiospampinato/vscode-bump/README.md

   "bump.templates.version": "### Version [version]", // Template for the version line "bump.templates.commit": "- [message]", // Template for the commit line
-  "bump.templates.separator": "\n", // Template for the separator between versions sections "bump.scripts.prebump": "", // Script to execute before bumping the version "bump.scripts.postbump": "", // Script to execute after bumping the version "bump.scripts.prechangelog": "", // Script to execute before updating the changelog
+  "bump.templates.separator": "\n", // Template for the separator between versions sections "bump.tokens.date.format": "YYYY-MM-DD" // Moment.js format to use when generating the `[date]` token "bump.tokens.version_date.format": "YYYY-MM-DD" // Moment.js format to use when generating the `[version_date]` token "bump.scripts.prebump": "", // Script to execute before bumping the version "bump.scripts.postbump": "", // Script to execute after bumping the version "bump.scripts.prechangelog": "", // Script to execute before updating the changelog